JayBazuzi/jaybazuzi.github.io/_posts/2024-10-15-Measuring-3PP-Health.md

 ## Other measures

+For a more technical audience that wants to more closely assess 3PP health, here is a checklist.
 This list is in rough priority order - start at the top, but you need not hit 100% success in each one before you move to the next one.

 1. We know every direct dependency.